zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 Bug fixes:

 - Fixed the issue that prevented the list of recently opened files from being displayed upon request.
-You can access a list of recently opened files by pressing the Ctrl+Alt+R or Command+Alt+R key combination.
+You can access a list of recently opened files by pressing the Ctrl+Alt+R (Windows) or Command+Option+R (Mac) key combination.
 - Fixed the issue that prevented file picker from functioning.
-The file picker feature lets you filter your datasets in the tree by pressing the Ctrl+Alt+P combination.
+The file picker feature lets you filter your datasets in the tree by pressing the Ctrl+Alt+P (Windows) or Command+Option+P (Mac) key combination.
 - Fixed the issue that caused the content from a previously filtered directory instead of the currently filtered directory to be served.
 - Added the previously selected `RejectUnauthorized` value to the placeholder text of the entry field while updating an existing profile.
 In addition, the value is highlighted and shown at the top of the selection list.